-Global cryptocurrency regulation: evolution, challenges and harmonization between the EU, the US and Asia
+Global cryptocurrency regulation: evolution, challenges and harmonization between EU, US and Asia

 Current laws in the European Union and the United States

-Europe and the United States are leading this transformation with specific regulations that seek to harmonize markets and protect financial integrity.
+Europe and the United States lead this transformation with specific regulations that seek to harmonize markets and protect financial integrity.

 MiCA regulations in the European Union

-The MiCA Regulations It was implemented to unify the legal framework on crypto assets in the EU, ensuring transparency and security for investors.
+The Mica regulations it was implemented to unify the legal framework on cryptoassets in the EU, guaranteeing transparency and security for investors.

-MiCA came into effect in June 2023 and has been fully applicable since December 2024, covering exchanges, issuers and cryptocurrency-related service providers.
+MiCA came into force in June 2023 and since December 2024 fully applies, covering exchanges, issuers and service providers related to cryptocurrencies.

-It complements the Fifth Anti-Money Laundering Directive, requiring strict licensing and verification of clients to prevent financial fraud.
+It complements the Fifth Anti-Money Laundering Directive, requiring licenses and strict verification of clients to avoid financial fraud.

-The GENIUS Act and its regulation in the United States
+The GENIUS Act and regulation in the United States

-This bipartisan law mandates strict regulations on token issuance and custody services, aligning some rules with the European Union but expanding on certain aspects.
+This bipartisan law requires strict regulations on token issuance and custody services, aligning some rules with the European Union but expanding certain aspects.

 The Securities and Exchange Commission oversees activities to prevent money laundering and ensure transparency in the crypto market.